Skip to content

 Vant shares PRVC's core design: no phone number, no email, no account or user ID (it uses temporary pairwise connection links per contact), end-to-end encryption by default, a "no servers, zero data stored" claim, and post-quantum cryptography.
 Because the model is the same, the structural limitations from the PRVC section above apply here too.

 • Native iOS and Android delivery.
 Vant ships through the App Store and Google Play, so the install is bound to an Apple ID or Google account, and those platforms know that an identified person has it.
-Vant does also offer a direct Android APK that avoids the Play account, which is a genuine point in its favour, but iOS still goes through Apple.
+Vant does also offer a direct Android APK that avoids the Play account, which is a genuine point in its favor, but iOS still goes through Apple.

 • Push notifications still travel through Apple and Google.
 Vant promotes push notifications even when the app is closed.
 On iOS and Android those are delivered through APNs and FCM, so notification content and delivery transit Apple's and Google's servers, exactly the weak link described under PRVC.
 An identity-free app whose alerts depend on the two companies that know your device identity has quietly reintroduced the "who" at the platform layer.